 Urban Cycle Accident Claims

 Given that around 70 per cent of cycle traffic is on urban roads, it is unsurprising that the majority of cyclist casualties occur here (60 per cent of all pedal cyclist casualties in 2013) in comparison to rural roads.
 As well as the majority of cycling taking place on these types of roads, there is a greater chance for cycle accidents to occur due to the increased interaction between cyclists and other road users.
+Typically scenarios involve vehilces turning into the path of a cyclist, typically at junctions.

 Rural Bicycle Accidents